 3) Once you've set up the custom proxies on your account you can save the project and run it.

-Note: Do not acquire proxies from Smartproxy for your Parsehub projects, as they are not compatible with Parsehub due to the realm that they use.
-Please contact support at email@example.com if you have any questions about the compatibility of different proxy services with Parsehub!
+Note: Please do not acquire proxies from Smartproxy or Oxylabs for your ParseHub projects, as they are not compatible with ParseHub due to the realm that they use.
+We recommend purchasing proxies from Changemyip.com or Myprivateproxy.net.
+Please contact support at email@example.com if you have any questions about the compatibility of different proxy services with ParseHub!